boydbloemsma/localpantry.shop/CHECKLIST.md

 ## Core Functionality (MVP)

-- [ ] Users can add and edit products
+- [x] Users can add and edit products
     - [x] Name, price, image, description
-    - [ ] Mark products as available/unavailable
 - [x] Users can sign up and log in
 - [x] Users can create a store
     - [x] Set store name and description